material-admin/doc-material-components/top-app-bar/Web/Web-top-app-bar.md

 -->

 **Instructions to authors:**
-* _Add metadata in the top comment structure for Material.io site integration.
-Do not add `path` information &ndash; the usage docs should remain on one level_
 * _Follow the instructions in each section &ndash; see the [accompanying examples](button-examples) for futher guidance._
 * _Delete these instructions before submitting your document_